-Government organizations throughout the world are increasingly demanded to be more concerned with fulfilling their performance accountability obligations (Australian Capital Territory 2011; Metzenbaum 2006; Peters 2007; Republik Indonesia 1999; 2014).
-In the Indonesian context, unfortunately, the evaluation results by the Ministry of Administrative and Bureaucratic Reform of the Republic of Indonesia show that the average value of performance accountability of district/city government institutions is still in the "C" category.
-This result can indicate that the system and order of performance accountability of government institutions in Indonesia are still relatively unreliable so that they require many minor but necessary improvements (Kementerian Pendayagunaan Aparatur Negara dan Reformasi Birokrasi Republik Indonesia 2015).
+Government organizations throughout the world are increasingly demanded to be more concerned with fulfilling their performance accountability obligations (Australian Capital Territory, 2011; Metzenbaum, 2006; Peters, 2007; Republik Indonesia, 1999, 2014).
+In the Indonesian context, unfortunately, the evaluation by the Ministry of Administrative and Bureaucratic Reform of the Republic of Indonesia shows that the average value of performance accountability of district/city government institutions is still in the "C" ("sufficient") category.
+This indicates that the system and order of performance accountability of government institutions in Indonesia are still relatively unreliable so that they require many minor but necessary improvements (Kementerian Pendayagunaan Aparatur Negara dan Reformasi Birokrasi Republik Indonesia, 2015).
+Furthermore, the Indonesia Financial and Development Supervisory Institution (Badan Pengawasan Keuangan dan Pembangunan) (2014) stated that weaknesses in the performance accountability system of government institutions were related to the quality of the target formulation and performance indicators of the Regional Medium-Term Development Plan (Rencana Pembangunan Jangka Menengah Daerah- RPJMD) which had not met the criteria for the preparation of suitable indicators.